graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 **Pass Criteria**:

-- Returns the REO proxy address
+- Returns the configured eligibility oracle.
+On Arbitrum Sepolia the RewardsManager points at the mock (`0x69b0f3c6a19beaf1ba59405f7179e188c64b4e06`) by default; with the production REO wired in it returns the REO proxy (`0x6ba849fbd33257162552578b2a432d30784f2f80`).

 ---